sharmine-s/sql-databases/sql_bites/02_using_psql.md

 PostgreSQL comes with a built-in REPL, `psql`, that we can use to directly type-in some SQL to interact with the database.

-Make sure you can run the command `psql -h 127.0.0.1` to enter the REPL:
+Run the command `psql -h 127.0.0.1` to enter the REPL:

 ```bash
 $ psql -h 127.0.0.1